 How big will it be?

-Same answer as above, but probably around 300 pages.
-Maybe a little less, maybe a lot more.
+Same answer as above, but it will most likely weigh in somewhere between 250 and 400 pages.
 In terms of density of material, the models for the game include later editions of Call of Cthulhu, King Arthur Pendragon, and Twilight: 2000.